Back to Research

 Mongla and Payra

 Mongla port serves the southwest region (Khulna division) with approximately 100,000 TEU capacity, primarily handling bulk cargo, jute, and frozen food exports.
-Payra port (Patuakhali) is operational for coal and bulk cargo (10,000,000 MT capacity) but lacks container handling facilities.
-Both ports require channel dredging and improved hinterland connectivity.
+Payra port (Patuakhali) is operational for coal and bulk cargo (10 MT capacity) but lacks container handling facilities.
+Both ports require channel dredging and improved hinterland road and rail connectivity to unlock meaningful trade volumes.

 Matarbari Deep Sea Port